TommasoBarberis/Genomic-and-transcriptomic-evolution-of-D.-Suzukii/README.md

 | G12-fraise   | 216 028 586     |

-Reference genome of D. suzukii
+Reference genome of D. suzukii (precise which number and the contig file used as reference)

 ## Organization of the steps